jeremyaboyd/simplemvcjs/documentation.md

 > NOTE: due to a known/purposeful memory leak in the default memory store used by `express-session` it is recommended that you initialize the database first in a production environment.
 This also gives you an added bonus of being able to scale your application horizontally as well.

 ### `App.initStaticFiles(path: string)`
 Adds a file route for http://{host}:{port}/* to be run after no other routes are found.
-This route will then look for files to be delivered stored at the relative path provided by the `path` parameter.
+This route will then look for files to be delivered stored at the path provided by the `path` parameter (absolute or relative to application root).

 ```js
 app.initStaticFiles('static');
 ```

-> NOTE: This should be called only AFTER all controllers have been added.
+> NOTE: **Prior to version 0.9.7** This should be called only AFTER all controllers have been added.

 ## SimpleMVC.Controller
 The Controller class contains the logic for creating containered routes.